Click here to view Undergraduate Rates at Fordham University.

 Apply here and select “Humanitarian Training Courses”

-A week before the program begins
+Two weeks before the program begins

 The course will also cover the dynamics of the Humanitarian Aid “Industry”, the importance of the cultural differences and global new developments.
 MHCE students should have a sincere interest in the changes that are taking place; a critical and open mind; and interests that go beyond the medical aspects of mental health.